 College Park Shopping Mall

 College Park is located at 444 Yonge St by the Mattamy Athletic Centre (MAC).
-For students near here, they can find restaurants such as Thai Bowl, Taco Bell, Freshii, KFC, Booster Juice, and more at this food court.
+Students near here can find fast food outlets such as Thai Bowl, Taco Bell, Freshii, KFC, Booster Juice, and more at this food court.
+Pogue Mahone Pub & Kitchen is also located here.

 Village by the Grange

-This is a little further from campus, however, it just takes an easy bus down Dundas St W to reach the Grange on 109 McCaul St. You can actually meet a few Ontario College of Art & Design (OCAD) University students here as this is right by their campus.
-However, some of the restaurants here include Popeyes, Pho Express, and one of my favourites, Manpuku Japanese Eatery which has its own dine-in area.
+This is a little further from campus, however, it just takes an easy bus down Dundas St W to reach the Village By The Grange on 109 McCaul St. You can actually meet a few Ontario College of Art & Design (OCAD) University students here as this is right by their campus.
+You can get fast food like McDonald’s and Popeyes, all-day vegan brunch, Thai, Indian, Chinese, and Manpuku Japanese Eatery which has its own dine-in area.

 Conclusion